John M. Mason (theologian): Provostship and travels in Europe

 In the summer of 1811, Mason accepted the office of Provost of Columbia College, and in the summer of 1812, the Murray Street Church was ready for occupancy.
 Mason took up the strenuous duties of running the congregation while continuing to work and teach at the college.
 He was elected a member of the American Antiquarian Society in 1814.
+During this period, Mason was a staunch Federalist.
 In 1816, his health declined to the point that he found it necessary to resign the office he had assumed in connection with the college, and he resolved to try the effect of a voyage to Europe.
 Mason then traveled extensively in France, Italy, and Switzerland, and then to England, where he arrived in time to attend the anniversary of the British and Foreign Bible Society, where he delivered a well-received address.

 In the autumn of 1817, Mason returned to the United States and resumed his pastoral duties.
 In the summer and autumn of 1819, he experienced, in two instances, a slight paralytic affection.
 After the second attack, he reluctantly consented to suspend his public labors for six weeks.
 He thereafter worked without further interruption until February, 1820, when, shortly after reading the portion of Scripture on which he intended to lecture, his recollection failed, his mind became confused, and, bursting into tears, he told the audience that his infirmity prevented him from proceeding.
 He continued to preach intermittently as his health allowed, finally resigned his pastoral charge on October 25, 1821.